NFMT East

 Maintenance connection reportingAccruent Maintenance Connection is designed for enterprises.
 It offers all the basics, such as stock replenishment alerts and mobile scanners for barcodes to track part usage.

-In addition to these basics, Accruent offers automated purchase requests.
+One standout capability is its ability to convert low-stock alerts directly into purchase requisitions routed through approval chains — aligning maintenance with corporate procurement policies.
 Whenever the inventory dips below your defined level, Accruent automatically raises a purchase request if you’ve configured it that way.
-When ordering, Accruent’s demand forecasting tool helps choose an optimum order quantity by forecasting demand based on historical data.
+When ordering, Accruent’s demand forecasting tool evven helps choose an optimum order quantity by forecasting demand based on historical data.

-The platform also has a mobile app called MC Kinetic.
+Lastly, the platform offers a mobile app called MC Kinetic.
 While we couldn’t test the mobile app ourselves, we took a demo available on the website to get a feel of the interface and functionality.
 The interface is decent, and we like that it offers offline capabilities.
 We also appreciate that the app allows technicians to scan barcodes or QR codes to look up parts directly from the field.
 However, we couldn’t test the app on our device, so we couldn’t assess its overall performance.

 Key Features